Sincere Free Offer of the Gospel Articles

 On Calvin

-Beach, Mark – Calvin’s Treatment of the Offer of the Gospel & Divine Grace, 2011, 22 pages, from the Mid-America Journal of Theology
+Beach, Mark – Calvin’s Treatment of the Offer of the Gospel & Divine Grace (2011) 22 pp. in Mid-America Journal of Theology

 Beach concludes (p.
 75) that “Calvin is content to say that God wills the salvation of all… in addressing the matter of the offer of the gospel to sinners, thus to elect and non-elect alike, Calvin does not refrain from talk of divine mercy, fatherly favor, paternal love, maternal kindness, goodness and grace directed toward all people.”